scc-digitalhub/nefertem/docs/02-configuration.md

 The `exec_config` key can be repeated to execute multiple operations in a single run, for example by using different frameworks.

+## Run

-In the next sections we will see how to configure the `exec_args` for each operation and framework.
+In the [next sections](./03-modules.md) we will examine in details how to configure the `run` for each operation and framework and what kind of methods are available to execute the operations.